EasyDeploy/projectmars/README.md

 # project Mars.
-<center>Сontrol and maintenance system.</center>
+Сontrol and maintenance system.
-The possibility of connecting systems based on OS: Windows, Linux, MacOS.
+The possibility of connecting systems based on OS:
+<li> Windows
+<li> Linux
+<li> MacOS